AustralianCancerDataNetwork/omop-emb/docs/getting-started/configuration.md

 # Configuration

-omop-emb reads all database connection and schema settings from [oa-configurator](https://github.com/AustralianCancerDataNetwork/oa-configurator).
+omop-emb reads all database, model, and vector-store settings from [oa-configurator](https://github.com/AustralianCancerDataNetwork/oa-configurator).
 No environment variables are needed for the Python package itself.

 ## Quick start

-omop-emb owns the embedding database and requires the CDM database configured by omop-alchemy.
-Configure both:
+omop-emb requires the CDM database configured by omop-alchemy, an embedding model, and a vector store.
+Configure the CDM database first, then omop-emb:

 ```bash
 omop-config init          # creates ~/.config/omop/config.toml if absent